ayberkdikcinar/devops-soup/aws/storage/cheatsheet.md

 - Long term data archiving & data backup.
 - We can keep data here that doesn't have to be used frequently.
+- Retrieving files from this service takes at least 2-3 hours.

 ## AWS Storage Gateway